sandro2pinto/bao-rocket-h-firesim/README.md

 # 2 - Building your Rocket-H design

-**Note**: There is a public afi for "our" Rocket-H design.\
-In case the public afi is used (see details below), please jump directly to Step 3 "Running your Rocket-H simulation"
+**Note**: There is a public afi for "our" Rocket-H design.
+In case the public afi is used (see details below), you may skip Step 2.2 "Configure useHype parameter on Boom and Ariane"

 `[firesim-rocket-h-quadcore-no-nic-l2-llc4mb-ddr3]`\
 `agfi=agfi-0fc72a5b136b0f1e7`\